AFN: Adaptive Fusion Normalization via an Encoder-Decoder Framework: Methodology

 \section{Methodology}

-From a macro perspective, the main distinction between our method and ASRNorm lies in the normalization approach.
-Our method employs statistics computed between each batch, whereas ASRNorm utilizes statistics computed between each instance.
-Consequently, our approach can be viewed as an extension of Batch Normalization with added parameters, while ASRNorm can be seen as augmenting Instance Normalization with additional parameters.
-However, our method outperforms ASRNorm in domain generalization task, and also can be applied to image recognition task, where ASRNorm cannot.
-In image recognition task, our method outperforms previous normalization methods.
+The main distinction between our method and ASRNorm lies in the normalisation approach.
+Our method employs statistics computed between each batch, whereas ASRNorm utilises statistics computed between each instance.
+Consequently, our approach can be viewed as an extension of BN with added parameters, while ASRNorm can be seen as augmenting IN with additional parameters.
+Moreover, our method outperforms ASRNorm in domain generalisation tasks, and can also be applied to image classification tasks, whereas ASRNorm cannot.
+In the image classification task, our method outperforms previous normalisation methods.
+Figure \ref{method} is the overview of our method, dividing into standardisation and rescaling parts.